t2h5/structured-openapi-schema/README.md

   parameters/ # https://swagger.io/specification/#parameterObject
 ```

-But you can the change directory structure as you like.
+But you can change directory structure as you like.

 ## how to use